Eddy-Barraud/maintenance/README.md

 # maintenance
-This is a simple beatiful maintenance page with CSS3 animation.
+This is a simple beautiful maintenance page with CSS3 animation.
 #How to install
 Simply download the index.html, modify its content, and copy it to your desired path.